yushulx/javascript-barcode-qr-code-scanner/examples/driver_license/foundational/README.md

 ## How It Works

+1. **Set License Key**: Enter your Dynamsoft license key or use the trial license
-1. **Choose Your Mode**: Use the toggle switch to select between Camera or Image mode
+2. **Choose Your Mode**: Use the toggle switch to select between Camera or Image mode
    - **Camera Mode** (📹): Real-time scanning using your device's camera
    - **Image Mode** (🖼️): Upload or capture a single high-quality image
-2. **Start Scanning**: Click the camera icon to begin
+3. **Start Scanning**: Click the camera icon to begin
-3. **Aim Camera** (Camera Mode): Point your device's camera at the PDF417 barcode on a driver license
+4. **Aim Camera** (Camera Mode): Point your device's camera at the PDF417 barcode on a driver license
-4. **Upload Image** (Image Mode): Select or capture an image containing the barcode
+5. **Upload Image** (Image Mode): Select or capture an image containing the barcode
-5. **Automatic Detection**: The scanner will automatically detect and process the barcode
+6. **Automatic Detection**: The scanner will automatically detect and process the barcode
-6. **View Results**: Extracted information is displayed in a clean, organized format
+7. **View Results**: Extracted information is displayed in a clean, organized format

+### License Setup
+- **Trial License**: Click "Use Trial License" for quick testing
+- **Custom License**: Enter your own Dynamsoft license key for production use
+- **Flexible Configuration**: No need to rebuild the application when license expires

 ### Mode Switching
 - **Instant Toggle**: Switch between modes anytime using the beautiful toggle switch